Trespassing

 What exceptions apply in the forest?

-In the previous lines we have said that free passage is guaranteed under certain conditions on the lands of the state, municipalities and legal entities.
+In the previous lines we said that free passage is guaranteed under certain conditions on the land of the state, municipalities and legal entities.
 Land owned by individuals is exempt from the right of free passage through the countryside.
 However, such a restriction does not apply in the case of a forest.
 According to the Forestry Act, everyone hasthe right to enter the forest at their own risk, to collect forest fruits and dry bark lying on the ground for their own use‘, regardless of who owns the forest.
 If a natural person owns a forest, he or she may fence part of it, for example, when establishing a forest nursery, game preserve, etc. Otherwise, the forest owner must tolerate visitors.

 Other exceptions for trespassing